bconway1906/bconway1906/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-I'm Bashshar Conway, a passionate Cloud Engineer and Cybersecurity Professional from Washington, DC.
+I'm Bashshar Conway, a passionate Cloud Engineer from Washington, DC.

 ## About Me